MaciejDabrowskii/PROJECT-MEMORY-CARD/README.md

 Memory Card Game project, created with [React](https://reactjs.org/) library.
 The project is from [The Odin Project](hhttps://www.theodinproject.com/lessons/node-path-javascript-memory-card) curriculum.

-Goal is to practice hooks in functional components using React
+The goal is to practice hooks in functional components using React

 ### Technologies